Progress Alberta fights Jason Kenney's 'unconstitutional' witch hunt

 The rock in Progress Alberta's metaphorical slingshot -- Amir Attaran -- is not just some spiky haired law graduate out to make a name for himself.

-Attaran is a full professor in the faculties of both Law and Medicine at the University of Ottawa.
+Attaran is a full professor in the faculties of both law and medicine at the University of Ottawa.
 A distinguished scholar, in other words.
 He has had, as they say, a diverse career as a scientist, lawyer and advocate for public health, human rights and environmental protection.

 Folks like Premier Kenney are not likely to be among Attaran's greatest fans, of course, since many Conservatives took vociferous offence at his tweeted observation last summer that their party had become "the party of the uneducated."